ESSS/hookman/docs/source/quick_start.rst

 Quick Start
 ===========

-As mentioned before, ``HookMan`` is a python application that uses plugins written in C/C++.
+As previously mentioned, ``HookMan`` is a python application that uses plugins written in C/C++.

-In order to use this project in your application, it's necessary to create a configuration object named ``HooksSpecs``.
+In order to integrate this project in your application, it's necessary to create a configuration object named :ref:`hook-specs-api-section`.
 This object provides pieces of information related to which hooks are available and which arguments are expected to be sent or received.

-The block code below exemplifies a valid HooksSpecs configuration:
+The block code below exemplifies a valid :ref:`hook-specs-api-section` configuration:

 .. code-block:: python